Hot topics

 The Android 14 December 2023 Pixel Feature Drop added a USB webcam mode to Pixel phones.
 And while the image quality was far superior to standard laptop cameras, there was still some room for improvement, apparently.

 On Android 15, the feature added a small “HD” icon to the preview screen offering the option to turn on a higher-quality mode.
 Testing the new option on a Pixel 7a phone we didn't notice any significant improvements.
-But it is possible that using a more premium smartphone with a high-bandwidth cable offers different results.
+However, it is possible that using a more premium smartphone with a high-bandwidth cable offers different results.

 Native satellite communication support